sterner-stuff/glacvcd-service-request/README.md

 ### Setup

 1. Clone this repository
 2. Run `npm ci` to install dependencies.
-Use `npm update` if you need to update dependencies for some reason.
+Use `npm update` if you need to update dependencies.

 ## Project Development